Toronto home sales expected to slip, but average prices forecast to climb

 Share via Email

-Toronto home sales started last year on a hot streak, but slowed after the Ontario government introduced several measures to cool the market.

-The real estate board says it expects year-over-year declines in transactions will be more pronounced in the first four months of this year, but sales are expected to be up compared with last year through the late spring and summer.
+TREB also said it expected year-over-year declines will be more pronounced in the first four months of this year, but sales will be up in the late spring and summer months when compared with last year.

+Toronto home sales started 2017 on a hot streak, but slowed after the Ontario government moved to cool the market after a busy first quarter.

+The market was further dampened after an interest rate hike from the Bank of Canada in January, a rise in five-year fixed mortgage rates and the Office of the Superintendent of Financial Institutions' stress test that came into effect on Jan.
+1.

+The test requires would-be homebuyers with a more than 20-per-cent down payment to prove they can still service their uninsured mortgage at a qualifying rate of the greater of the contractual mortgage rate plus two percentage points or the five-year benchmark rate published by the Bank of Canada.

 Editors' Picks